kevineger/kevineger.github.io/_drafts/building-a-portfolio-with-jekyll.md

 layout: post
 title: Building a Portfolio with Jekyll
 author: Kevin Eger
+keywords: jekyll, blog, portfolio, GitHub, pages, gh-pages, resume
+last_updated: September 15th, 2017
+summary: "A basic guide for getting started with Jekyll and approaching the creation of a online portfolio with a blog."
 ---

 ## So you need to build a portfolio...